audreynge/audreynge/README.md

 ### Hi, I'm Audrey 👋

-- 🔭 I’m an incoming college freshman.
+- 🔭 I’m an incoming college freshman pursuing a B.S. in CS with minors in robotics and math.
-- 🌱 I’m currently learning more on back-end (Go and PostgreSQL)
+- 🌱 I’m currently learning more about using back-end languages.
-- 💻 I've been coding for about a year and a half - I know HTML, CSS, JavaScript, Python, Java, and Swift.
+- 💻 I've been coding for about two years.
+I have experience in front-end and design.
 - 👯 I’m looking to collaborate on Hackathons and software projects.
 - 📫 How to reach me: audreynge@gmail.com